COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/fun_fair/overview.md

 ??? question "Open flames are not allowed, can I use an induction cooker?"

-    We plan to rent a small generator to provide power on site, but we are still in the process of coordinating with the school.
-We will notify you once confirmed.
+    We will rent small generators to provide power on-site.
+Booth applications will include a survey of the electrical equipment that needs to be used.

 ??? question "Can I set up a booth for only one day or if I can't be at the booth for a certain period?"